Revenue System Strategy

 A company with a clear revenue growth system is easier to manage, easier to measure, easier to improve, and more valuable over time.

-That matters whether the goal is scaling, improving profitability, attracting investment, or preparing for a future acquisition.
+That matters whether the goal is scaling, improving profitability, attracting investment, preparing for acquisition, or reducing the company’s dependence on individual effort.

 The Bottom Line